 Love is patient and kind.
 Love is not jealous or boastful or proud or rude.
 It does not demand its own way.
 It is not irritable, and it keeps no record of being wronged.
 It does not rejoice about injustice but rejoices whenever the truth wins out.
 Love never gives up, never loses faith, is always hopeful, and endures through every circumstance.

-- How might life in the barnyard have been different if the animals had put more emphasis on love? - What would you say is the difference between tolerance and love?
+- How might life in the barnyard have been different if the animals had put more emphasis on love? - How is tolerating someone different from loving someone?